UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Comparison at a Glance

-FeatureStandard Choice Offer (SCO)Retail Choice (Supplier)
+FeatureStandard Choice Offer (SCO)Retail Choice (Supplier)Government Aggregation

-Rate TypeVariable (Changes Monthly)Mostly Fixed (can be Variable)
+Rate TypeVariable (Changes Monthly)Mostly Fixed (can be Variable)Typically Fixed (Community Rate)

-Contract LengthNone (Month-to-Month)6, 12, 24, or 36 Months
+Contract LengthNone (Month-to-Month)6, 12, 24, or 36 MonthsVaries (often 12 to 24 Months)

-Cancellation FeesNonePotential Early Termination Fees
+Cancellation FeesNonePotential Early Termination FeesRarely (usually free to opt out)

-Green OptionsStandard Grid MixCarbon-Neutral / Offset Options Available
+Green OptionsStandard Grid MixCarbon-Neutral / Offset Options AvailableDepends on local negotiation

-Best ForFlexible budgets & market watchersBudget stability & eco-conscious users
+Best ForFlexible budgets & market watchersBudget stability & eco-conscious usersHands-off users seeking a pre-vetted rate

-How To Check Current SCO Rates For Columbia Gas And Enbridge
+How to Check Current SCO Rates for Columbia Gas and Enbridge

 Infographic showing three sources for finding the SCO rate: PUCO website, utility website, and monthly gas bill.